 White House mulls payroll tax break for business

-WASHINGTON, June 9 (Reuters) - The White House is considering a temporary cut in payroll taxes that employers pay on wages, an administration official said on Thursday, as advisers to President Barack Obama discuss more ways to boost the economy.
+WASHINGTON (Reuters) - The White House is considering a temporary cut in payroll taxes that employers pay on wages, an administration official said Thursday, as advisers to President Barack Obama discuss more ways to boost the economy.

 A deal between Obama and congressional Republicans in December included a reduction in taxes that workers have taken out of their paychecks in 2011, but corporations did not get the same break.

 The official, who spoke on condition of anonymity, declined to give details about other ideas the administration is considering.

 The struggling U.S. economy is the biggest challenge that threatens Obama's hopes of being re-elected president in 2012.

 The president, at a news conference with German Chancellor Angela Merkel earlier this week, said his administration was looking at ways to extend elements of the December deal.